Quantum diffusion map for nonlinear dimensionality reduction: Quantum diffusion map roadmap

 where $\odot$ is element-wise multiplication also known as Hadamard product, ${\mathbbm{1}}$ is the all-ones matrix, and $I$ is the identity matrix.
 Such matrix arithmetics can be done in the QMAT framework given the exponential of the relevant matrices either by density matrix exponentiation for $\hat{K}$, or Hamiltonian simulation to exponentiate sparse matrices \cite{PhysRevLett.118.010501}.
-We then use quantum phase estimation (QPE) to invert $D$ akin to the HHL algorithm \cite{harrow2009quantum}, compute $P \equiv D^{-1}K$, and use the QPE again to extract the eigenvalues and (right) eigenvectors of $P$.
-The diffusion map is then constructed classically.
+We then use quantum phase estimation (QPE) to {construct the inverse square-root of $D$ (akin to the HHL algorithm \cite{harrow2009quantum}).
+Then the (right) eigenvectors and eigenvalues of the transition matrix $P \equiv D^{-1}K$ can be obtained from the eigen-decomposition (via another QPE) of the symmetrized transition matrix $S\equiv D^{-1/2}KD^{-1/2}$.} The diffusion map is then constructed classically.
 The time complexity is given in Section \ref{sec:complexity_quantum}.